geertjanw/ojet-training/README.md

 <img src="Screen%20Shot%202018-11-15%20at%2010.13.34.png" alt="alt text" width="500" height="420">
 </td></tr></table>

-...and paste it into 'src/js/viewmodels/dashboard.js', below "var self = this;"
+...and paste it into 'src/js/viewmodels/dashboard.js'.
+Paste it directly below the 'var self = this' statement, as shown below:

    4. Add a dependency on 'ojs/ojchart' in the 'define' block in 'src/js/viewmodels/dashboard.js'.